ATECoder/dn.vi.ivi/docs/ttm/TTM Console Guide.md

 *   Click the _LOAD FIRMWARE_ button;
 *   Allow time for the firmware to load.
 *   Once loaded, the current version of the firmware will be displayed in the _INSTALLED VERSION_ text box.
 This version should match the version listed in the _RELEASED VERSION_ text box.
 At this point, the firmware resides in volatile memory and will be cleared when the instrument is turned off;
-*   Also, the _SAVE FIRMWARE_ button will be enabled.
+*   Also, the _EMBED FIRMWARE_ button will be enabled.

-### Save to Non Volatile Memory
+### Embed to Non Volatile Memory

-*   Click _SAVE FIRMWARE_.
-This will save the firmware in non-volatile memory.
+*   Click _EMBED FIRMWARE_.
+This will embed the firmware in non-volatile memory.
 Firmware residing in non-volatile memory persists after the instrument power is toggled;
-*   Allow time for the firmware to be saved into non-volatile memory;
+*   Allow time for the firmware to be embedded into non-volatile memory;
 *   You can now proceed with measurements.

 ### Testing Persistence of Firmware